Raman1121/FairTune/README.md

 ## Dataset Preparation
 We follow the steps in [MEDFAIR](https://github.com/ys-zong/MEDFAIR/tree/main) for preparing the datasets.
 Please see [this page](https://github.com/ys-zong/MEDFAIR/tree/main#data-preprocessing).
-Detailed instructions for preparing the datasets are given in Appendix.
+Detailed instructions for preparing the datasets are given in the Appendix.

 After preprocessing, specify the paths of the metadata and pickle files in `config.yaml`.